 Rahway Landmarks, a nonprofit corporation formed specifically to purchase the theater and preserve it as a performing arts center, could not have asked for a better impetus for its drive to raise the necessary funds.
 On September 11, 1984, the title to the theater was transferred from the Wood Theater Group of Morristown to Rahway Landmarks, Inc. Within weeks, restoration was underway.

-In October 1985, by resolution of The Union County Board of Chosen Freeholders, the Rahway Theatre was officially renamed The Union County Arts Center.
+In October 1985, the Rahway Theatre was officially renamed The Union County Arts Center by The Union County Board of Chosen Freeholders.
 Its primary interior restoration was from 1986 to 1990.
 The facade restoration began in 1996, and the backstage and orchestra pit restoration were completed in 2008.
-The theater has become the shining beacon of the Rahway Arts District's efforts and has significantly contributed to the economic revitalization of the city and county.
-Efforts continue to address ongoing maintenance needs, additional restoration work and the modernization of certain utilities and fixtures of the facility in order to retain its status as a superb performance space.
+The theater has become a beacon of the Rahway Arts District's efforts and has contributed to the economic revitalization of the city and county.
+Efforts to address ongoing maintenance needs continue, and additional restoration work and the modernization of certain utilities and fixtures of the facility in order to retain its status is constant.

 Enjoying a prime location in Union County, The UCPAC is dedicated to making this landmark the perfect choice for entertainment, education and experimentation.
 The UCPAC continues to provide exciting live performances that are educational, affordable and responsive to the diverse interests of our communities.
 Check our calendar of events for upcoming performances and pay us a visit!